openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

           get so many things done, the most important was something else.
 Working together like this was fun.
 Really, the team spirit was great and everyone involved deserves a big kudos for simply being such a great person!
-During the 24 hours that the event took, some members were online for a much longer time than you could expect anyone to stay â€“ true dedication!
-The meetings really showed what the spirit of Free Software and openSUSE means â€“ making a difference together.
+During the 24 hours that the event took, some members were online for a much longer time than you could expect anyone to stay – true dedication!
+The meetings really showed what the spirit of Free Software and openSUSE means – making a difference together.
 Because we made a difference.
 >
 > Among other things, the following things were accomplished: